Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Good Arm**
-| The Arbalest may attack with ranged weapons using Brawn to hit instead of Grace.
+| The Arbalist may attack with ranged weapons using Brawn to hit instead of Grace.
 |
 | **Long Shot**
-| When an Arbalest makes a ranged attack or Arcanum, its range can be increased by up to twice its original range.
+| When an Arbalist makes a ranged attack or Arcanum, its range can be increased by up to twice its original range.
 Each square beyond its original range inflicts a -1 die penalty on the attack roll.

 Rank 2
 ~~~~~~